 For those new to Brooklyn, I recommend a tour that hits the highlights: Fulton Ferry/DUMBO (great view of Lower Manhattan), Brooklyn Heights/Downtown Brooklyn, Fort Greene & Clinton Hill, Park Slope and Grand Army Plaza.

 The tour could be accomplished in the morning and, if we don't stop for lunch, take two to three hours, depending on logistics and where I meet the group (Manhattan?
 Brooklyn?).
-Please note: it can take a considerable amount of time to get to Brooklyn from Manhattan, and then to return to Manhattan.
+Please note: it can take a lot of time to get to Brooklyn from certain Manhattan locations, and then to return.

-Junior's, the famous Brooklyn deli/restaurant, is an excellent place for lunch or dinner, and they're used to large groups.
+Junior's, the famous Brooklyn deli/restaurant, is a good place for lunch or dinner, and they're used to large groups.
 (Just don't order too much.)

 I also could leave you at either the Brooklyn Museum or Brooklyn Botanical Garden, both of which have cafes for lunch and offer private tours for groups.
-Alternatively, we could stop in the middle of the tour for lunch.
+Or we could stop in the middle of the tour for lunch.